mfem/web/src/examples.md

 We discretize with (broken) Raviart-Thomas finite elements (heat flux ${\bf q}$) and piecewise discontinuous polynomials (temperature $T$).
-Alternatively, the piecewise discontinuous polynomials are used for both quantities with stabilization, yielding the Local Discontinous Galerkin method.
+Alternatively, the piecewise discontinuous polynomials are used for both quantities with stabilization, yielding the Local Discontinuous Galerkin method.
 Optionally, the mixed system is algebraically reduced or hybridized with DG interface elements or H1 trace elements.